Douglasheffley/Amazon-Sales-SQL-Analysis/README.md

 ## Dashboard

 <img width="1024" height="592" alt="1779983454986-912cb0c1-92ba-47bc-a18d-ac06a88f3e12_6" src="https://github.com/user-attachments/assets/66243985-0977-4ebf-98d0-42fa98232881" />
--📝 Note: Dashboard and all other visualizations are completely interactable which can be useful for drilling down data -📝 Note: Dashboard and all other visualizations have a background and cleaner look as seen in the original file
+-📝 Note: Dashboard and all other visualizations are completely interactable which can be useful for drilling down data and Dashboard and all other visualizations have a background and cleaner look as seen in the original file

-Power BI file here: [Amazon Sales Visualizations Power BI](/Amazon_Sales_Analysis_Visualizations.pbix/)
+##### Power BI file here: [Amazon Sales Visualizations Power BI](/Amazon_Sales_Analysis_Visualizations.pbix/)

 ---